Aside from writing, Bill loves to travel, take lots of photos, be outdoors, and go to new places.

 Call me the eternal Red Sox optimist (at least until the season starts) but with a starting rotation featuring Josh Beckett, Jon Lester and a healthy Clay Bucholz there is reason for this optimism.
 The bottom of the starting rotation could also offer some excitement as it looks as though Daniel Bard will move from his setup role into the starting rotation.
 The addition of Andrew Bailey as the new closer is also a positive move in my opinion.
 I've followed Bailey for the last few seasons with Oakland and he had a very strong finish last seaon plus he's four years younger than the departed Papelbon.

-On paper this all looks and sounds pretty good and it had better be as both the Yankees and Rays will have formidable starting rotations themselves this year.
+On paper this all looks and sounds pretty good and it had better be as both the New York Yankees and Tampa Bay Rays will have formidable starting rotations themselves this year.

 The Red Sox new look this year will be missing some familiar faces.
 Terry Francona, Jonathon Papelbon, Theo Epstein, JD Drew, Jed Lowrie and Marco Scutaro are all gone by various means.
 John Lackey is out for the season (will anyone really miss him?) and Daisuke Matsuzaka will miss a large portion of the season as he recovers from Tommy John Surgery.
 It also looks like Jason Varitek may have caught his last game for the Red Sox and Tim Wakwfield has officially retired.
 The one move I did not like this off season was to see Josh Reddick go as I thought he was a very athletic and talented young player who always hustled.
 I thought he had a bright future in Boston.